-Variable Interest Rates.
-At September 30, 2003, excluding the effects of hedging, approximately 41% of our debt bears interest at variable rates that are linked to short-term interest rates.
+VARIABLE INTEREST RATES.
+At September 30, 2003, excluding the effects of hedging, approximately 43% of our debt bears interest at variable rates that are linked to short-term interest rates.
 In addition, a significant portion of our existing debt, assumed debt or debt we might arrange in the future will bear interest at variable rates.
 If interest rates rise, our costs relative to those obligations will also rise.
-As of September 30, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.6%, the weighted average rate on the high-yield debt was approximately 10.3% and 10.2%, respectively, while the weighted average rate on the convertible debt was approximately 5.5%, resulting in a blended weighted average rate of 8.1% and 7.9%, respectively.
-Approximately 79% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of September 30, 2003 and December 31, 2002.
+As of September 30, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.6%, while the weighted average rate on the high-yield debt was approximately 10.3% and 10.2%, respectively, resulting in a blended weighted average rate of 8.2% and 8.1%, respectively.
+Approximately 78% and 77% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of September 30, 2003 and December 31, 2002, respectively.

-Streamlining of Operations.
+STREAMLINING OF OPERATIONS.
 In the past, we experienced rapid growth from acquisitions of a number of smaller cable operators and the rapid rebuild and rollout of advanced services.
 Our future success will depend in part on our ability to standardize and streamline our operations.
 The failure to implement a consistent corporate culture and management, operating or financial systems or procedures necessary to standardize and streamline our operations and effectively operate our enterprise could have a material adverse effect on our business, results of operations and financial condition.
 In addition, our ability to properly manage our operations will be impacted by our ability to attract, retain and incentivize experienced, qualified, professional management.

-Services.
+SERVICES.
 We expect that a substantial portion of our near term growth will be achieved through revenues from high-speed data services, digital video, bundled service packages, and to a lesser extent various commercial services that take advantage of cable's broadband capacity.
 The technology involved in our product and service offerings generally requires that we have permission to use intellectual property and that such property not infringe on rights claimed by others.
 We may not be able to offer these advanced services successfully to our customers or provide adequate customer service and these advanced services may not generate adequate revenues.
 Also, if the vendors we use for these services are not financially viable over time, we may experience disruption of service and incur costs to find alternative vendors.
 In addition, if it is determined that the product being utilized infringes on the rights of others, we may be sued or be precluded from using the technology.

-Increasing Programming Costs.
+INCREASING PROGRAMMING COSTS.
 Programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming, particularly sports programming.
 This escalation may continue, and we may not be able to pass programming cost increases on to our customers.
 The inability to pass these programming cost increases on to our customers would have an adverse impact on our cash flow and operating margins.